 - Yes, you can.
 However, you need to speak with one of the supervisors who may not be present the whole summer.

 4. Do I have to attend the Master's Thesis Seminar?

 - Yes.
 Master's Thesis Seminar is a compulsory course in the Master’s degree.
-The thesis seminar consists of obligatory info sessions (3), presentations, oppositions and active participation in other students’ presentations.
+The thesis seminar consists of introductory lectures (3), presentations, oppositions and active participation in other students’ presentations.
 More information on required attendances is given on the introductory lectures and on the MyCourses pages.

 5. How is the supervisor for the thesis decided?

 - The topic and method often affect which supervisor is most suitable.
 Typically BA students work with a BA supervisor etc. More information regarding how to find a supervisor is given on the seminar MyCourses pages and in the introduction lectures.
 If you would like to discuss with somebody before you start attending the seminar, you can contact programme director Matti Rossi.

 6. Does the thesis have to be related to the focus area I have chosen or can I write it to another focus area.
 For example, if most of my courses are in Business analytics, can I still write a thesis related to Information Systems Science?

 - You can.
 The borders are not very severe.